Josep Portella

 DNI]

-The mean of luminosity is obtained for each horizontal line of pixels.
+The mean is obtained for each horizontal line of pixels.
 The result of this process is a graph like this:

 [Graph that shows 3 declines corresponding to the vertical position of